 If you need help saving, reach out to the Bank.
 We can help you get started, we can help you track your progress, and we will celebrate with you when you achieve your goal.
 And, won’t it be nice to say, “I actually kept my New Year’s resolution!”
 Not many people can.

 Carrie Haroldsen is the branch manager for Bank of Utah’s City Creek Banking Center.
-She has worked for Bank of Utah for one year but has been in banking for 15 years.
-Carrie and her husband have been married 28 years and have three grown sons, one daughter-in-law and two fur babies.
+She has worked for Bank of Utah for three years but has been in banking for 18 years.
+Carrie and her husband have three grown sons, one daughter-in-law and two fur babies.
 She enjoys traveling, camping, and spending time with family and friends.